Carbon Management Projects

 Water Source Heat Pump

-We are currently exploring the potential for an innovative water source heat pump at our Greenlands campus.
+In the future we will seek an innovative water source heat pump at our Greenlands campus.
 This would transfer heat from the river Thames into the buildings, reducing the need for oil fired boilers.
 It's an exciting project but complicated due to many planning, heritage and environmental considerations.

 Extract fans and stacks